 Beekeeping has for years been the source of livelihood for many and sundry.
 It is one of those farming activities that have been around from the onset of civilization.
-The journey and transformations encountered throughout history with respect to keeping bees is what has led to the many developments we enjoy presently.
+The journey and transformations encountered throughout history with respect to keeping bees are what have led to the many developments we enjoy presently.

 The continuous improvement in beekeeping practices is what will make it possible for future generations to enjoy the many benefits associated with beekeeping.
 Beehives are the home of domesticated bees and this is where the future of the colony is bred and nurtured.
 A good choice of a hive will make it possible to raise healthy and stronger colonies that are productive and profitable.

-The DE beehive is a uniquely designed hive that aims at providing the ideal home for your bees.
-In this write up, we cover all you need to know about this modern beehive.
+The D.E. beehive is a uniquely designed hive that aims at providing the ideal home for your bees.
+In this article, we cover all you need to know about this modern beehive.

 History of the D.E.
 Beehive

 David Eyre is originally from the UK.
-He immigrated to Canada with his wife 30 plus years ago and established a firm called “Bee Works”.
-The firm specializes in supplying honey, bees, candle making supplies, and equipment.
-100 percent of the firm’s products are manufactured within Canada, with some of the products sold include extractors, bottling tanks, beehives, clarifiers, nucs and many others.
+He immigrated to Canada with his wife 30-plus years ago and established a firm called “Bee Works”.
+The firm specializes in supplying honey, bees, candle-making supplies, and equipment.
+100 per cent of the firm’s products are manufactured within Canada, with some of the products sold including extractors, bottling tanks, beehives, clarifiers, nucs and many others.

 Features of the D.E.
 Beehive